Thesis & Dissertation

 Step 3

-Submit your completed GS30 Thesis & Dissertation Submission form.
-Access the form in RamWeb, then deliver it to the Graduate School:
+Begin your electronic GS30 Thesis & Dissertation Submission form.
+Start the form in RAMWeb to ensure approval routing to your advisory committee:

-• Ph.D. students must submit the Certificate of Completion from your Survey of Earned Doctorates.
+• Ph.D. students must attach the Certificate of Completion from the Survey of Earned Doctorates to the GS30 form.

-• If an embargo is required, complete the embargo section on the GS30 form and submit it to the Graduate School.
-Access the forms in RAMWeb.
+• If an embargo is required, complete the embargo section on the GS30.

 You are almost there!
-An email notifying you of any required revisions will be sent from ProQuest to the email address you used to set up your ProQuest account.
-Please make sure ProQuest is a on your safe sender list or monitor your junk mail.
+If any revisions are required, ProQuest will send an email to the address you used to set up your ProQuest account.
+Please make sure ProQuest is on your safe sender list or monitor your junk mail.